dseguy/changedBehavior/errormessages.rst

     * :ref:`Return type of x::current() should either be compatible with Iterator::current(): mixed, <php-native-return-types-are-now-enforced>`
     * :ref:`Argument #3 ($mode) must be a valid rounding mode (PHP_ROUND_*) <round()-mode-validation>`
     * :ref:`Method x::__set_state() must be static <__set_state()-method-must-be-static>`
+    * :ref:`usort(): Returning bool from comparison function is deprecated, return an integer less than, equal to, or greater than zero <sorting-closure-must-return-integers>`
     * :ref:`syntax error, unexpected fully qualified name "\Package", expecting "{" <spaces-in-namespaces>`
     * :ref:`strpos(): Non-string needles will be interpreted as strings in the future.
 Use an explicit chr() call to preserve the current behavior <str_pos()-requires-only-strings>`
     * :ref:`Non-string needles will be interpreted as strings in the future.
 Use an explicit chr() call to preserve the current behavior  <strpos()-does-not-accept-false>`